Notes on the Geography of Brazil: Salvador

 Solomonic columns supported by telemons.

 Do those telemons (colossal male figures or atlantes) represent historic figures?
+If so, who?

 An interior courtyard is walled with Portuguese tiles.

 Do the bars make you feel safe or imprisoned?
 Either way, the lane in back of the church is picture perfect.

 Adjoining the church is another church, this one built by the secular or so-called Third Order of Franciscans.
 It's not as golden as the church next door but wait.
 Check the outside of this building.

 Robert Chester Smith writes that this Church of the Third Order of St. Francis, begun in 1703, is "without doubt the work of some monastic architect of Hispanic origin."
 He means that the style is perfectly churriqueresque, meaning in the style of the Spanish architect José Benito de Churriguera.

 See Smith, p.
 110.